 I have a full post on what to pack and wear for spring in Paris, make sure to check that out.
 Rain frequently falls in Paris during April.
 Pack a light rain jacket, comfortable pants and shoes, and an umbrella for your trip.
 Mornings can be cold, and then gradually becomes warmer as the day passes.
 So, it’s best to wear a scarf and dress in layers, so you can shed the jacket at the end of the day.

 Schoolchildren are on vacation for Spring Break between the beginning of April and early May, so make hotel and transportation reservations ahead of time.

 While walking around Paris is certainly one of the best ways to really enjoy its culture and architecture, taking public transportation can help save time—especially if you want to maximize your stay.
 Your hotel can provide you with a map of the metro, and most establishments will list the name of the nearest station.
 Here is my complete guide to the Paris metro.

 I share this in my Paris for the First Time post, my market etiquette post, and my Paris dining post.
 Don't arrive in France without knowing a word of French.
 Two words specifically: BONJOUR (hello) and MERCI (thank you).
 Be sure and learn the basics: “please,” “police,” “emergency,” “bathroom.” etc. (here is a guide to bathrooms in Paris).

-Why is April the best time to visit Paris?
+Why is April a good time to visit Paris?

 Bar-none, April is the best month out of the traditional tourist season to visit Paris.
-You’ll miss the crowds, costs, and stress that comes with visiting during peak season in the summer, while still enjoying the vibrant scenery, activities, and cuisine Paris has to offer.
+You'll miss the crowds, costs, and stress that come with visiting during peak season in the summer, while still enjoying the vibrant scenery, activities, and cuisine Paris have to offer.

 Have you ever visited Paris in April?
 What was your experience?
 Did you go to any events?
 Do share!